birkheadc/colby/README.md

  - Run `npm run start` and the dev server should come up!

+## React-app-env.d.ts

+I honestly don't know much about this file, but its existence magically makes red squiglies on asset import statements (for example `import li_icon from '../../assets/images/social-icons/linkedin.png';`) go away.

+It seems to be something normally created by `create-react-app`, but I had to create it manually.

  ## Environment Variables

 The first large hurdle I ran into with moving away from `create-react-app` was in setting up environment variables.
 As it turns out, `create-react-app` was doing a lot of this under the hood.